Associate Editor Community News

 When Tim is not watching something funny like "It's Always Sunny in Philadelphia" or "Wilfred," it's a safe bet that he's watching sports.
 He said his Detroit sports teams especially the Lions and Tigers, are really the only teams he cares about, although there are several players on his fantasy team that he keeps tabs on.

 "Yes, I play fantasy football," he says.
 "And talk about it.
 Sorry!
-I also play disc golf, and the Ogemaw Hills Recreation Complex has become like a second home to me over the past several months.
+I also play disc golf, and the Ogemaw Hills Recreation Complex has become like a second home to me \.
 Albeit it's outside, and there's nothing that really resembles a home there, but I think I could spend a weekend there, nonetheless."

 All kidding aside, Tim said he enjoys writing, which is ultimately how he came to work for a newspaper.
 And he hopes the readers enjoy reading his writing.